What should participants bring for lunch?

-Refunds cannot be made 14 or fewer business days before the start of the camp.
-A non-refundable fee of $25 is included in the price of your camp tuition.
-Cancellations made 15 or more business days before the first day of the camp will receive a refund minus the $25 processing fee.
+For registrants who opt out of fee insurance, refunds will not be issued 14 or fewer business days before the start of the camp.
+Cancellations made 15 or more business days before the first day of the camp will receive a refund minus a $25 processing fee.
 In the event that minimum enrollments are not met for any camp, we reserve the right to cancel or reschedule camps.
 If this occurs, you will be notified one week prior to camp and your entire tuition will be refunded.

 What is included in the price?

-Two days of making and tinkering activities, including projects that your child will bring home, a Design Den apron to use for projects at home, and a museum goodie bag.
+Two days (ages 8-10) or three days (ages 11-14) of making and tinkering activities, including projects that your camper will bring home and a Mayborn Museum t-shirt.

 What are drop-off and pick-up procedures?